-Note: Throughout this section, provide information relating to the principal programme and, unless explicitly stated, also to any embedded programmes.
+Note: Throughout this section, provide information relating to the principal programme and, unless explicitly stated that the embedded programme is different, also to any embedded programmes.
 Where any of the information is different in an embedded programme to what applies to the principal programme, please identify the embedded programme and make the difference(s) clear.